SergeyGrudachev/SergeyGrudachev/README.md

 ### 📝 About Me:
 - 👨‍💻 I am Data Scientist from Russia.
-- 👀 Now I am looking for a job.
+- 👀 I am looking for a new experience currently.
 - 🤖 Very interested in Computer Vision and Natural Language Processing!
-- 🛹 In my free time I skateboarding and watch Stand-Up show.
+- 🛹 I am into skateboarding and watching Stand-Up shows.
 - 💻 You can contact me via telegram https://t.me/Greedisgood999999

 ---